Hard Boiled: Filming

-The scenes in the hospital maternity ward and the warehouse were shot at a new studio called "The Coca-Cola Factory" which was formerly a Coke bottling plant.
+The scenes in the hospital maternity ward and the warehouse were shot at a studio called "The Coca-Cola Factory", named for its former use as a Coca-Cola bottling plant.
 The hospital scenes took 40 days to shoot.
 The hospital segment's location was chosen since they wanted to have an atypical location where gangs would hide their weapons.
 While filming in the hospital, the windows were covered with blast shields to give the appearance of night time, which allowed the crew to film at any time during the day.
-Members of the cast and crew stayed in the hospital for days often losing track of the time of day.
+The cast and crew stayed in the hospital for days, often losing track of time.
 After long hours of filming in the hospital, the crew became exhausted.
-This led to having the last scene be one long five-minute scene of action to shorten the time needed to film.
-To complete this, during the scene when two characters go into an elevator to talk for twenty seconds, the crew changes the scene entirely and sets up the explosions for the scene to continue seamlessly.
-An accident occurred while filming the hospital sequence.
-Real glass was used and pieces of it flew toward Tony Leung and got into his eyes.
-Leung was sent to the hospital and returned to the set after a week's rest.
+This prompted the direction of one of the climax's action scenes, a lengthy shootout through the hospital's halls, to be a five-minute long take, so as to shorten the time needed to film.
+To complete this, during a brief 20-second scene in the middle of the take inside an elevator, the crew quickly changed the set props and rigged the explosions and practical effects in time for the next scene to continue.
+While filming the hospital sequence, Tony Leung was injured when glass fragments went into his eyes, and he was hospitalized before returning after a week-long rest.
 Woo changed the ending of Hard Boiled after many members of the crew of the film felt that Leung's character should survive at the film's end.

 Post-production

-Woo is a fan of jazz music and wanted this style for the soundtrack of Hard Boiled.
+Woo is a fan of jazz music and wanted a jazz-style soundtrack for Hard Boiled.
 Woo had also previously wanted a singer to perform a jazz song and have Chow Yun-fat's character play saxophone in his previous film The Killer.
-The producer for The Killer, Tsui Hark, rejected this idea for The Killer, feeling that Hong Kong audiences didn't enjoy and understand jazz music.
+The producer for The Killer, Tsui Hark, rejected this idea for The Killer, feeling that Hong Kong audiences did not enjoy and understand jazz music.
 The score heard in Hard Boiled was created by jazz musician Michael Gibbs.
-During promotional screenings, the score for the film was different and was described as "very haunting music".
-This score could not be used as the production crew could not get the rights to the music.
+During promotional screenings, the score for the film was different and was described as "very haunting music", but this score ultimately could not be used as the production crew could not acquire the rights to the music.
 Other songs featured in the film, include "Hello" by Lionel Richie and the traditional song "Mona Lisa".
 Woo chose these songs specifically for their lyrics to suggest that Tony was a sort of pen pal to Teresa.
 All the characters in Hard Boiled had their voices dubbed by their own actors to save money.
 Woo stated this was convenient as he did not have to worry about setting up boom mics and other sound elements.